suborbital/docs/website/docs/reactr/guide.md

 Reactr can integrate with [Grav](https://github.com/suborbital/grav), which is the decentralized message bus developed as part of the Suborbital Development Platform.
 Read about the integration on [the grav documentation page.](./grav.md)

 Reactr provides the building blocks for scalable asynchronous systems.
 This should be everything you need to help you improve the performance of your application.
-When you are looking to take advantage of Reactr's other features, check out its [FaaS](./faas.md) and [Wasm](./wasm.md) capabilities!
+When you are looking to take advantage of Reactr's other features, check out its [Wasm](./wasm.md) capabilities!